Channels

 Channels are unbuffered

 Channels are, by default, unbuffered meaning they only accept sends (chan <-) once there is a corresponding receive (<- chan) in the code.
-A deadlock occurs when there is a send and receive operation in the same goroutine:
+They will block execution until the value sent is received by a goroutine.

 package main